bhargav3096/MopMarvels/README.txt

 Email: guest@gmail.com
 password: Guest0)(*&^)

+2024-06-18 1800 UTC

 I (Ankita) created and implemented the CSS of the different pages and done about us page.

 But now i am facing difficulties to run application after cloning...
 Yesterday it was working but today i don't know what happened... and i checked the login of both admin and guest account and it's working.

+2024-06-19 1100 UTC
+Everything was working well till now but as I pushed after making some changes my team mates are not able to open it from the git hub repositories as it is showinng the error which I am mentioning here "Unable to start program "C:\Users\Bhargav\Source\Repos\MopMarvels-Fina\bin\Debug\net7.0 \MopMarvels.exe'.
+The system cannot find the file specified."

+2024-06-19 1900 UTC

+Tried alot to fix it with making a new repository and deleting it.
+Provide extra access to the team mates for the access but didn't helped

+2024-06-20 0900 UTC

+The good news is we made multiple local clone in our system which we were able to see on our system.
+Made changed to the current repository and we are able to see it.

+2024-06-20 1200 UTC

+Now working on to deploy the web application on the azure.